sv1sjp/geotagphotos/README.md

 ## EXIF tags written

-Only these tags are written — nothing else is touched:
+Only these tags are written- nothing else is touched:

 | Tag | Description |
 |---|---|